syl3r86/polymorpher/README.md

   - this will keep proficiencys of the character intact and also grant any extra proficiencys from the draged on actor
 - Merge Skill Proficiency (take both)
   - this will keep proficiencys of the character intact and also grant any extra proficiencys from the draged on actor
+- Keep Proficiency bonus (leaves Class items in sheet)
+  - this will leave any Class "item" of the original actor in order to keep the original level and therefore Proficiency bonus
 - Keep Features
 - Keep Spells
 - Keep Equipment